BenMiriello/Moon_Lander/to_do.md

 [X] if you run out of fuel, make it keep going.

-[ ] switch from turns to conditional end point

 [X] clean up input system

 [X] If you run out of fuel, fuel level in telemetry doesn't go below 0

-[ ] make frame automatically refresh even with no input

 [X] decide how to handle upward movement

 [X] add telemtry feedback

-[ ] randomly generate stars
+[X] randomly generate stars

-[ ] crash image or animation
+[X] crash image or animation

-[ ] Image of lander on ground for victory
+[X] Image of lander on ground for victory

+[ ] switch from turns to conditional end point

+[ ] make frame automatically refresh even with no input

+[ ] Simply and/or combine board initiate and write steps

 [ ] Display message when you're out of fuel and falling

 [ ] Make a bigger lander

+[ ] Make randomly generated stars stay and not get wiped when lander passes their row

+[ ] Center text in terminal window and/or write code that resizes the window to fit.

 # # # # # # # #    RESOURCES    # # # # # # # #